iJoris/temi-object-detection-localization/README.md

 ![temi](temi.jpg)
 (Copyright image: [Temi](https://www.robotemi.com/))

-This repository is used to store the proof-of-concept and all the relevant resources that I used for my thesis "Towards a Smarter Robot".
+This repository is used to store the proof-of-concept and all the relevant resources for the thesis "Towards a Smarter Robot".
 With this research we implemented object detection and localization on a Temi robot, thus making it a smarter robot.

 The repository contains the following resources: